 It is an unfortunate reality that cities across America are struggling to recover from the last devastating recession.
 Here in Granite Falls, the City’s property tax revenues dropped around 20%, and the sales and use tax dropped an average of 23%.
 The County is also struggling to meet needs with their tax-based budget.

 March, 2014: The City of Granite Falls disbanded the local police department and contracted law enforcement with the Snohomish County Sheriff’s Office.
-The Pilchuck Foundation will continue to support unfunded law enforcement needs.
+The Pilchuck Foundation continues to support unfunded law enforcement needs.

 How will my donation be used?

 Your donation does not replace City or County funding, but only augments it, for critically needed training, technology, and equipment for the Granite Falls area assigned deputies and the Granite Falls Fire District #17.
-As of December, 2016, we have purchased QuickGuides and classroom supplies for the Granite Falls Fire District #17’s Certified Emergency Response Team training, new radar equipment for the police department, 5 Automated External Defibrillators for the police department, over $1,000 worth of surveillance equipment, a special identification card making machine for Operation Child ID, a new field laptop, an FBI Certified biometric fingerprint scanner, two years rental of a thermal imager, 5 magnesium fingerprinting kits, a ballistic entry shield, additional Operation Child ID supplies, and more.
+As of December, 2018 we have purchased QuickGuides and classroom supplies for the Granite Falls Fire District #17’s Certified Emergency Response Team training, new radar equipment for the police department, 5 Automated External Defibrillators for the police department, over $1,000 worth of surveillance equipment, a special identification card making machine for Operation Child ID, a new field laptop, an FBI Certified biometric fingerprint scanner, two years rental of a thermal imager, 5 magnesium fingerprinting kits, a ballistic entry shield, additional Operation Child ID supplies, and more.
 Your donation also helps us provide scholarships to local graduating students interested in pursuing a career in fire safety or law enforcement, and assists with community disaster education.

 Is my donation tax deductible?

 Yes.
 The Pilchuck Foundation is a 501(c)3 non-profit foundation.
-Contributors who donate more than $250 in a calendar year will receive an annual statement of your contributions each January.
+Contributors who donate more than $250 in a calendar year will receive an annual statement in January.